QAC-Portal/QA-Portal/qa-portal-infra/README.md

 	- The latest version of jre should be used.
 We advise to always keep java version updated to avoid environment issues.

-	- If any Other version than jre is used, check your environment variable and look for the variable JAVA_HOME.
+	- If any other version than jre is used, check your environment variable and look for the variable JAVA_HOME.

 	- Edit the Variable JAVA_HOME by assigning the path to the java folder you wish to use by default, Or remove it to use the default jre:latest.